 As Ben strenuously pulled the heavy bag up his shoulder and adjusted the bag straps, he noticed that Max’s bag was partially unzipped.
 When he hastily flipped it around, an object flew out of the bag, and over the fence of our neighbour’s house.

-“Oh, no” Max muttered, “I think that was my English assignment.”
-On closer inspection, Max’s distinct handwriting was visible as Ben bent down to peer under the fence.
+“Oh, no,” Max muttered, “I think that was my English assignment.”
+On closer inspection, Max’s distinct handwriting was visible as we bent down to peer under the fence.
 Stretching his hand out and trying to crawl under the fence to retrieve the paper, Ben found that it was just out of reach.

 Sliding down the fence, Ben grabbed the valued piece of paper, complaining about injured dignity.
 Just then, a loud and menacing bark cut his words short.

 Max and I stared at it, transfixed in fear.
-Ben hacked up against the fence, attempting to climb up, but a loud howl stopped him in his tracks.
+Ben backed up against the fence, attempting to climb up, but a loud howl stopped him in his tracks.
 Jolted out of my trance, I frantically searched my mind for a silver of an idea about how I could assist Ben.
-Beads of sweat trickled down my forehead.
-Should I climb up the fence and help Ben up?
+Beads of perspiration trickled down my forehead.
+Should I climb up the fence and help Ben?
 Or could I do something to distract the dog?
 I remembered that I had a toy In my bag that I had bought at the school fair.
-Dropping everything, I rummaged through my bag as Ben huddled into a ball in the wake of the dog bouncing and leaping.
+Dropping everything, I rummaged through my bag as Ben huddled into a ball in the wake of the dog bouncing and leaping toward him.